Manuscript Preparation Guidelines

 Conclusion

-The conclusion offers closure for the paper.
-An effective conclusion needs to summarise the paper’s main findings and implications for further research.
-It is optional to note that the author may highlight their contributions and identify specific contributions of each author in the current submission, from the design and concept generation at the beginning of the study to the final publication.
+The conclusion offers closure for the article.
+An effective conclusion needs to summarise the article's main findings and implications for further research.
+It is optional to note that the author (s) may highlight their contributions and identify specific contributions of each author (s) in the current submission, from the design and concept generation at the beginning of the study to the final publication.

 Demonstrate relevant scholarly and financial conflicts of interest to the journal, including (but not limited to):

-• Funding source conflict of interest - need to clarify the role and benefits received by the sponsor or financial supporter in the scholarship;
+Funding source conflict of interest: The need to clarify the role and benefits received by the sponsor or financial supporter in the scholarship;

-• Personal, political, or collaborative relationship conflicts of interest - need to clarify the potential conflicts of interest that may arise from these types of relationships.
+Personal, political, or collaborative relationship conflicts of interest: The need to clarify the potential conflicts of interest that may arise from these types of relationships.

-If the author has nothing to declare, it is encouraged to add “There is no conflict of interest.” to this section.
+If the author (s) has nothing to declare, it is encouraged to add “There is no conflict of interest” to this section.

-For more detailed information, see the Journal Conflict of interest.
+For more detailed information, see the IJSPSY Conflicts of interest.

 Data availability statement